Izugance/hash-nfts/README.md

 extra hash field.

 To use this app:
-- Clone the repo, then add the hash_nfts.py file to your current working dir.
+- Clone the repo, then add the hash_nfts.py file to your current working directory, or copy the code from hash_nfts.py into a file with the same name into your current working directory
 - From the command line, run the file as such: python hash_nfts.py "path/to/csvfile.csv"